nic-hartley/blog-reblog/README.md

 This repo contains the source code for the blog/reblog software.
 It's written in Rust and deployed with Helm to a Kubernetes cluster.
 Because each of the crates are tightly tied together, they're all pinned to the same versions, and you'll need to make sure versions line up.
-This repo is broken into several crates, each with its own README for details:
+This repo is broken into several parts, each with its own README for details:

 - `blogrb-core`:
   The primary b/rb library, which implements most of the common code for the rest of the crates.